k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 Additionally, you can look at the 'Deployment Status' at the bottom status bar and see whether all LUs are deployed.
 When hovering over it with the mouse, a tooltip appears, implying which LUs are not deployed.

-The below illustration shows the Project Tree, where all LUs - except "Web Services" - appear with a green circle, indicating that they are deployed.
-A similar indication exists in the bottom status bar.
+The below illustration shows the Project Tree, where all LUs - except 'Web Services' - appear with a green circle, indicating that they are deployed.
+A similar indication exists at the bottom status bar.

 ![](images/16_2_web_deploy_status_bar.png)